 The first step in priming wood is to sand the surface.
 The sanding process will help the primer to adhere to the wood.
 Before starting, wipe the sanded surface with a clean cloth to remove dust particles left behind.
-Valspar® All-Weather Exterior Primer Sealer seals wood and reduces the number of paint coats needed.
+Valspar® Exterior Primer/Sealer seals wood and reduces the number of paint coats needed.

 Some painters lightly scuff the primer with sand paper before applying paint to heighten the adhesion.
 This isn't a necessary step, but is one that's highly recommended by professional painters and woodworkers.